fbpx Skip to main content

 UFCW Local 135

-You deserve fair treatment at work – and that means the protection of a union contract.
-Most people don’t know that without a union contract they can be fired for almost any reason or no reason at all.
-Having a union means you always have someone that has your back if you feel you are being unfairly disciplined or targeted.
+Most people don’t know that without a union contract, they can be fired for almost any reason or no reason at all.
+Having a union means you always have someone who has your back if you feel you are being unfairly disciplined or targeted.

 “At 9 months pregnant, I was on the picket line to make sure my employer provided our patients with safe staffing levels they deserve, to get the care they needed.The UFCW means that you don’t have to choose between fighting for what’s right, and providing for the ones you love.”